3d Modularity Revisited: Mock Z -invariants

-From the discussion in the previous subsection, the function \eqref{dfn:mockzhat1} enjoys a manifest relation to mixed mock modular forms as it is given by indefinite theta functions.
-To completely specify the function, it remains to specify the second negative-norm vector $\ssc_2$ and $\chi\in \ZZ$.
+From the discussion in the previous subsection, we see that the function \eqref{dfn:mockzhat1} enjoys a manifest relation to mixed mock modular forms as it is given by indefinite theta functions.
+To completely specify the function, it remains to specify the second negative-norm vector $\ssc_2$.